intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

-   RSAB are expected to participate in discussion relating to such proposals so that they are fully aware of proposals early in the policy definition process and so that any issues or concerns that they have will be raised during the development of the proposal (not be left until the RSAB review period).
+   RSAB are expected to participate in discussion relating to such proposals so that they are fully aware of proposals early in the policy definition process and so that any issues or concerns that they have will be raised during the development of the proposal, not left until the RSAB review period.
 The RSWG chairs are also expected to participate as individuals.

 4. At some point, if the RSWG chairs believe there may be rough